Wqingchun/LSPR/README.md

 	3. How are periodic genes determined?
 		For a single input gene expression profile, periodicity can be determined by p-value.
 Usually, a gene with p-value < 0.05 is considered to be periodic.
 		For large-scale microarray data, periodic genes could be determined by the false discovery rate (q-value or FDR-BH value), instead.
-Generally, the Benjamini¨CHochberg method (FDR-BH) is more stringent than the q-value method to evaluate the false discovery rate .
+Generally, the Benjaminiï¿½CHochberg method (FDR-BH) is more stringent than the q-value method to evaluate the false discovery rate .

 	4. How are genes whose output parameters are "NaN" values dealt with?
 		Genes with missing values for more than 50% of sampling time points, or that fit linear (i.e. y = x+c) or constant expressions (i.e. y = c), will be assigned "NaNs" in the output parameters.